-- Require SUD treatment program utilization of The ASAM Criteria, throughout treatment, including for initial assessment, for level of care determinations and reassessments for guiding continued stay and transfer determinations.
-It is considered a best practice to use the full ASAM multi-dimensional assessment when an individual first presents in need of services, and also to re-assess the person periodically to determine whether they require continued or modified care.
-To reduce the time required for re-assessment, clinicians may be able to "carry forward" static information gathered in the initial assessment, such as family history. - Require (or incentivize) SUD program utilization of a state-specified comprehensive assessment tool that is fully consistent with The ASAM Criteria throughout treatment, including for initial assessment for level of care determinations and reassessments for guiding continued stay and transfer determinations.
+- Require SUD treatment program utilization of The ASAM Criteria, throughout treatment, including for initial assessment, level of care determinations, treatment planning and reassessments for guiding continued service and transition decisions.
+It is considered a best practice to use a multidimensional assessment that considers the patient's medical, psychological, and social needs when an individual first presents in need of services.
+In the Fourth Edition of The ASAM Criteria this is referred to as the Level of Care Assessment.
+Comprehensive biopsychosocial assessments, referred to as Treatment Planning Assessments, are used to develop individualized treatment plans.
+Multidimensional assessments are also used to re-assess the person regularly along those same dimensions to determine whether they require continued or modified care.
+To reduce the time required for re-assessment, clinicians may be able to "carry forward" static information gathered in the initial assessment, such as family history. - Require (or incentivize) SUD program to use state-specified assessment tools that are fully consistent with The ASAM Criteria throughout treatment, including initial assessment for level of care determinations, treatment planning, and reassessments for guiding continued service and transition determinations.
 SUD treatment programs can be required (or incentivized) to use specific comprehensive assessment tools to determine level of care.
-Especially in states with Medicaid 1115 IMD waivers, it is standard practice to require Medicaid managed care plans and SUD treatment programs to use an evidence-based, SUD-specific assessment, as 24 states of the states with IMD waivers now have done.17 Without a requirement that SUD treatment programs use a specified tool that is fully consistent with The ASAM Criteria, however, there is a significant risk of "homegrown" assessments that miss critical questions and considerations.
+Especially in states with Medicaid 1115 IMD waivers, it is standard practice to require Medicaid managed care plans and SUD treatment programs to use an evidence-based, SUD-specific assessment, as 24 states of the states with IMD waivers now have done.15 Without a